-GS 842 - Executive Compensation GS 849 - Charitable Strategies
+GS 842 - Executive Compensation

+GS 849 - Charitable Strategies

-For those individuals applying with the CAP® designation only, in addition to GS 815, they must also take one of the following electives - GS 803, GS 838, or GS 842 as courses earned toward securing the underlying "gateway" designation or degree do not qualify for the AEP® graduate coursework requirement.
+For those individuals applying with the CAP® designation only, in addition to MSFP 615 (formerly GS 815), they must also take one of the following electives - GS 803, MSFP 543 (formerly GS 838), or GS 842 as courses earned toward securing the underlying "gateway" designation or degree do not qualify for the AEP® graduate coursework requirement.
+NOTE: Those applicants with 15 years of experience or more applying with CAP® designation only, must also take MSFP 615.